aiven/devportal/docs/tutorials/anomaly-detection.rst

         :language: sql

    ..
 Note::
-        You can check that the columns are properly defined and aligned with the data in the Kafka topic using the interactive query capability.
+        You can check that the columns are properly defined and aligned with the data in the Apache Kafka topic using the interactive query capability.
 You need to click on the **Run** icon below the SQL definition box.

 5. Navigate to the **Add sink table** tab
-6. Create the sink table (named ``CPU_OUT_FILTER``) pointing to a new Apache Kafka® topic named ``cpu_load_stats_real_filter`` by:
+6. Create the sink table (named ``CPU_OUT_FILTER``), pointing to a new Apache Kafka® topic named ``cpu_load_stats_real_filter`` where the readings exceeding the ``80%`` threshold will land, by:

    * Clicking on the **Add your first sink table**
    * Selecting ``Aiven for Apache Kafka - demo-kafka`` as `Integrated service`